 That's not to discourage you from a geometric pattern, but just beware that store and office entranceways require a considerable amount of planning and coordination with property owners.
 Regardless of how careful you are, it's possible that the design simply doesn't coordinate well with the shop or office doorway.

-Paver stones, whether real or synthetic, also might be incorporated as accents into the sidewalk.
+Paver stones, whether real or synthetic, also might be incorporated as accents into the sidewalk if your community favors the smooth concrete approach to most of the sidewalk area.
 Often the curb is left its natural gray concrete color, with the actual sidewalk taking on a different hue.